Quality Hearing Workgroup

 The Quality Hearing Project workgroup began as a direct result of feedback received from the CFSR process to explore current practice in statewide abuse, neglect, and dependency cases and identify strengths and opportunities for improvement.

-Participating counties will provide recordings of A/N/D shelter care and permanency/annual review cases (a minimum of 10 hearings of each type are requested).
-The contracted research professional will review these recorded hearings using a structured court observation tool and report on various subcategories.
-The court observation tool includes examination of parties present, judicial engagement, attorney advocacy, party participation, topics discussed, findings made on the record, and whether or not additional scheduling matters were addressed during the hearing.
+Through a partnership with CIP and CJA, the CIP Coordinator contracted with Dr. Alicia Summers to conduct a review of shelter care and permanency/annual review recorded hearings, for the same case, if possible, and evaluate them based on a structured court observation tool.
+The court observation tool included examination of parties present, judicial engagement, attorney advocacy, party participation, topics discussed, findings made on the record, and whether or not additional scheduling matters were addressed during the hearing.

 The 12 participating sites were asked to submit between 10 and 30 recordings; 341 total hearings were reviewed.
 Each participating site received a county-specific Summary of Findings describing current AND practice in these hearings.
 The workgroup convened on March 6, 2019 to attend Dr. Summers’ presentation of Ohio statewide data.